iotivity/IoTivity-Getting-Started/gsg-sw.md

    /usr/bin/otgc.sh
    ```

 6. As before, select the discovered device.
 Notice the changed capabilities.
-   **[screenshot of new capabilities]**
+***
+***
+   **[Todo Concrete after OCF provides detail in step 3 above: insert screenshot of relevant section in OTGC with callout to changes]**
+***
+***

 ## Run on Separate Devices

-Now that you’ve run a quick simulation on your own development PC to experience the basic flow, you can get a better picture of IoTivity capabilities by running it on a Raspberry Pi board, where you can control and read its status from an Android phone.
+Now that you’ve run a quick simulation on your own development PC to experience the basic flow, you can get a better picture of IoTivity capabilities by running it on a Raspberry Pi board, where you can control and read its status from an Linux application.

 A workshop kit includes a Pimoroni input/output board that most clearly shows the capabilities of IoTivity.
 If you already have a Raspberry Pi board and don’t want to order the full kit, you can run a simpler demonstration.